Securely Pass API Key in HTTP Header from Logic Apps Using Key Vault

 - D.Use the 'HTTP' action with 'Managed Identity' authentication type, and configure the external API to accept Microsoft Entra ID tokens.

-Why A: Option A is correct because it uses the Azure Key Vault connector's 'Get secret' action with managed identity authentication to securely retrieve the API key at runtime.
+Why A: It uses the Azure Key Vault connector's 'Get secret' action with managed identity authentication to securely retrieve the API key at runtime.
 The output is then passed directly into the HTTP action's 'X-API-Key' header, ensuring the secret is never exposed in the Logic App definition or logs.
 This approach follows the principle of least privilege and avoids hardcoding secrets.

 Variation 3.
 You are building an Azure Logic App that must connect to a third-party CRM system using a custom API.
 The API requires an API key in the header of every request.
 You need to securely store the API key and reference it in the Logic App.
 Which approach should you use?